Nuix/discover-extension-sdk/API.md

 ### ActiveDocument
+When a [result set] is loaded into a [workspace], the [active document] is the primary document displayed in the View and Conditional Coding panes.
+Subscribe to the [ActiveDocument](#activedocument-1) event to be notified on change.

 #### get() ⇒ <[ActiveDocument](#activedocument-1)>
 - returns: Information about the current active document

 #### set(mainId) ⇒ <[Promise]>
 - `mainId` <[Main ID]> Main ID of the document to activate.
-- returns: A promise that resolves upon Ringtail's acknowledgement of the request
+- returns: A promise that resolves upon Ringtail's acknowledgement of the request.

 ### DocumentSelection
+Document selection in Ringtail is tied to a [result set].
+This means that documents cannot be selected if there is no active [result set], and they cannot be selected UNLESS they are present in the active [result set]!
+Subscribe to the [ActiveDocument](#activedocument-1) event to be notified on change.

 #### get() ⇒ <[Promise]>
 - returns: A promise resolving to an object with these properties: